Ladislau Incze II

 Ladislau "László" Incze II (17 October 1918 – 1969) was a Romanian footballer of Hungarian descent who played as a forward for teams such as Mureșul Târgu Mureș, Nagyváradi AC or Locomotiva Târgu Mureș, among others.

 Ladislau Incze II was part of a family of athletes, his brothers Incze I and Incze III were also doing sports, Incze I being an ice hockey player.
-Apart of football, Incze II also played ice hockey for the team based in Târgu Mureș and his son, Ladislau Incze IV played football at the highest level in Romania.
+Apart from football, Incze II also played ice hockey for the team based in Târgu Mureș and his son, Ladislau Incze IV played football at the highest level in Romania.

+After retirement he was the manager of some teams based in Mureș County, among them Mureșul Luduș or CS Târgu Mureș.

 International career

 Incze II played at international level in 4 matches for Romania.